gclssvglx/python-workshop/slides.md

 (venv) $ python -m unittest discover
 ```

+We should get two passing tests now.

 ---

-# It'd be nice about now to see how much code coverage we have
+# Be nice to see how much code our tests cover

 ```shell
 (venv) $ coverage run -m unittest discover